The Richland Seniors Association is celebrating Richland's heritage

 Membership

-Dues bring members 5-6 newsletters each year with information about activities.
-Dues also pay for postage, stationery, and necessary supplies for fundraisers (advertising, coffee/punch, plates/napkins, etc.).
+activities.
+Dues also pay for postage, stationery, and necessary supplies

 Show your support by sending $5 per person to: